Wolvan/poll.horse/README.md

 Then clone this repository, open a terminal/command prompt and type `npm i` to install the required dependencies.

-`ts-node` is recommended to test during development, install it with `npm i -g ts-node typescript`.
+`ts-node` is recommended to test during development manually, install it with `npm i -g ts-node typescript`.

 ## Directory Structure
 - `./dist` - The finalized and compiled files that can be used with node